 For every critical piece of equipment I also need a backup and to bring with this with me, such as camera bodies, light stands, additional lighting etc.

 I also purchase and spend time watching numerous photography training courses throughout the year which is vital to maintaining my professionalism.
 I spend about an hour per day on education and training.
 This cost alone is about $600 per year.

 My camera and lenses are sent to Canon Professional Services every year to be checked, sensors cleaned and kept in top condition.
 Every 6 months I painstakingly check each lens for focussing anomalies and micro adjust them which takes about two hours.

 My main processing computer a MacBook Pro 2017 cost $5000 and the NEC monitor I used to colour grade photos $1800.
 Both these devices need to be colour calibrated every 30 days, which takes about 30 minutes.
 I also need to maintain a backup computer in case my main system is not operating.

 I have essential mobile phone expenses, electricity, internet costs, parking costs, website hosting costs, GST and taxes and a whole raft of other costs to factor in.
-My scheduling, booking, software and cloud hosting costs alone cost over $3000 per year.
+My scheduling, booking, software, website hosting and cloud backup services such as Dropbox Premium cost over $3000 per year.

 When you look at it like that (which is a very honest portrayal of the time and costs that go into being a wedding photographer) it is clear to see that charging $200 per hour for only the time spent on the wedding day, is actually the same as charging $30-$40 per hour for everything that really goes into it.

-A the very minimum think of it like this, for every hour that the photographer is shooting, they will put on average between two and three hours into other tasks.
-So that $200 hourly rate is more closer to $70 even just on that basis.
+Think of it like this, for every hour that the photographer is shooting, they will put on average between three and four hours into other tasks.
+So that $200 hourly rate is more closer to $50 just on that basis (before taking away expenses!).